+Aims

-Aims Whether an exercise training intervention is associated with reduction in long-term high-sensitivity cardiac troponin T (hs-cTnT) concentration (a biomarker of subclinical myocardial injury) in patients with heart failure with reduced ejection fraction (HFrEF) is unknown.
-The aims were to determine (i) the effect of a 12 week endurance exercise training intervention with different training intensities on hs-cTnT in stable patients with HFrEF (left ventricular ejection fraction \leq 35%) and (ii) associations between hs-cTnT and peak oxygen uptake (VO{2peak}).
+Whether an exercise training intervention is associated with reduction in long-term high-sensitivity cardiac troponin T concentration (hs-cTnT, a biomarker of subclinical myocardial injury) in patients with heart failure with reduced ejection fraction (HFrEF) is unknown.
+Aims were to determine (1) the effect of a 12-week endurance exercise training intervention with different training intensities on hs-cTnT in stable patients with HFrEF (LVEF $\leq$ 35%); (2) associations between hs-cTnT and peak oxygen uptake (VO2peak).